How Designers Use Quotes as Decision Frameworks

 Frequently Asked Questions

-How Many Quotes Should I Trial In A Project?
+How Many Quotes Should Be Used in a Single Project?

-Limit to one primary quote and up to two secondary quotes for different areas.
-Too many quotes dilute focus and make decision making harder for the team and for contractors.
+It is best to use one primary quote to guide overall decisions, with up to two secondary quotes for specific zones.
+Too many quotes dilute focus and clarity.

 Yes.
-As you test materials and live with prototypes the working quote may refine.
-Capture those changes in brief updates so the design remains coherent and documented.
+As materials are tested and layouts refined, the working quote may be adjusted.
+Any changes should be documented so the design remains coherent.

 Conclusion And Practical Takeaways